 - comments/likes rate – it should be 1 comment per 100 likes or higher

-I know what you’re thinking – there are so many things to check!
+I know what you’re thinking–there are so many things to check!
 How long will this take?
 The good news is that there are already great online tools like this one to do the work.
-One way or another, better to know the quality of your influencer’s audience before working with them!
+One way or another, better to know genuine influencers’ audience quality before working with them!

 Where are the influencer’s followers located?